 All workers receive training on how to do their work safely, especially regarding the application of agrochemicals and carrying out any hazardous work.

 Measures are taken on our farms to avoid the effects of agrochemicals on workers, neighbors and visitors.
 We also conduct risk assessments and identify potential emergencies and are prepared with plans and equipment to respond to any event or incident, as well as to minimize the possible impacts on workers and the environment.

-Percentage of total workforce represented in formal joint management-worker health and safety committees that help monitor and advice on occupational health and safety programs while the management representatives are appointed by the Top Management.
+Percentage of total workforce represented in formal joint management-worker health and safety committees that help monitor and advice on occupational health and safety programs quarterly basis as a guarantee that we complies with our occupational health and safety program objectives.
+The members of these committees are elected according to an established procedure. employees elect their representatives, while the management representatives are appointed by the Top Management.
 The representation to the committee is on a fifty-fifty basis and is dependent on the number of employees at each workplace and national guidelines on Occupational safety and Health Committees.
 Issues raised in the meetings are dealt with by the Management representatives and any policy or capital expenditure issues are forwarded to the Top management who gives a response within Twenty One working days.
-Our employees confirm that they participate, either by direct communication with the administration or through the occupational health and safety committee, in verifying that policies, procedures and other activities indicated in the occupational health and safety program are being complied with.
+Our employees confirm that they participate, either by direct communication with the administration through or occupational health and safety committee, in verifying policies, procedures other activities indicated in the occupational health and safety program are being complied with.